 I’ve seen this too many times…if not most of the time.
 Bikers on Harly’s who are pimped out in leather chaps, biker’s gear that makes them look “cool” on their bikes – and every time it’s without a helmet.
 Helmets don’t fit into the dress code when riding a motorcycle because helmets don’t make us look cool on our bike…am I wrong?
 This is a prime example of “status symbols” where we worry more about what we look like on the outside, rather than what we look like on the inside.
 And as a result of concentrating only on our outward appearance, we jeopardize our physical safety so we look good and impress others.
 And then when a tragic accidents occur such as Bryce’s or on a motorcycle due to the fact that they weren’t wearing helmets, everybody scratches their heads in awe and wonders how in the world something like this could happen.

 Yes, my son was in a tragic four wheeler accident, along with two other vehicles on a major highway without a wearing a helmet.
 And the crazy part of that is everyone walked away without a scratch except for Bryce.
 Did he own a helmet?
 Yes, years prior to his accident I bought him one and insisted that he wear it.
 Did he wear it consistently when he rode his four wheeler?
 No. And the reason was because he was teased and made fun of by others when he did put it on.
-So again, my son was vulnerable to what society considers important – status symbols and looking good for others.
+So again, my son was vulnerable to what society considers important – status symbols and not looking like a dork.

 As a result of falling victim to the weight of the world, my son’s life ended before his time.
 He died twelve hours later at St. Mary’s Hospital in Rochester, Minnesota from a very horrific highway accident due to the simple fact that he was not wearing his helmet.